ilsh1964/github-HowTo/Git Part 1 - Work Locally.md

 **git add FILENAME** - Add FILENAME again

 **git commit -m "My First Commit"**

+**git commit -a -m "some msg"** - Add files and commit in one command

 **git log** - To see all your commits